-\paragraph{Results} We summarize the performance of Jacobi-GS in \figref{fig:densenet}.
-The curves represent mean values computed using 100 images sampled from the ImageNet validation set, and the shaded areas denote corresponding standard deviations.
-We plot the curves of both error and forward difference, measured using the number of different labels in top-5 predictions.
+\paragraph{Results.} We summarize the performance of Jacobi-GS in \figref{fig:densenet}.
+We plot the curves of both error and forward difference (defined in \secref{sec:back_jacobi}), measured using the number of different labels in top-5 predictions.
 The results indicate that forward differences closely trace the ground-truth errors and therefore can be reliably used as a stopping criterion.
-As shown in \figref{fig:densenet}, the estimated time for Jacobi-GS to converge is around \textbf{0.0121s}, which is \textbf{2.2} times faster than \textbf{0.0261s}, the estimated time needed for feedforward computation.
+As shown in \figref{fig:densenet}, the estimated time for Jacobi-GS to converge is around \textbf{0.0131s}, which is \textbf{2.1} times faster than \textbf{0.0279s}, the estimated time needed for feedforward computation.
 Note that this is a theoretical speedup.
 The actual speedup might be smaller due to overheads of parallel execution.